gijntema/artemis/README.md

 run **src/ARTEMIS.py**

 ### Tips for adjusting the Model
-Please realise that a testing **tests/test_functionality.py** is present to test if any adjustments hinder the functionality of the model.
+Please realise that a testing framework **tests/test_functionality.py** is present to test if any adjustments hinder the functionality of the model.
 New functionality test can also be included in this framework